 9.3 Rolling Stock - WWSL

-WWSL
+The WWSL

-When the OPLC created the WWSL for common service - the OPLC kept all the woods operations equipment and transferred all the non-woods rolling stock to the WWSL.
+When the OPLC created the WWSL for common service the OPLC kept all the woods operations equipment, and transferred all the non-woods rolling stock to the WWSL.

 To support loads in interchange to foreign markets, the WWSL went to the used car market and purchased, thru equipment brokers, a new generation of flat cars, box cars, gondolas and hoppers to meet the myriad of online business opportunities that mandated its creation and operations.